DataDog/dd-trace-rb/docs/UpgradeGuide2.md

 <h3 id='2.0-error-status-codes'>Option `error_status_codes`</h3>

-Option `error_status_codes` is introduced to various http integrations.
-It tags the span with an error based on http status from response header.
+Option `error_status_codes` has been introduced to various http integrations.
+It tags the span with an error based on http status from a response header.
 Its value can be a range (`400...600`), or an array of ranges/integers `[403, 500...600]`.
-If configured with environment variable, use dash for an end-excluded range (`'400-599'`) and comma for adding element into an array (`'403,500-599'`)
+If configured with environment variable, use a dash for an end-excluded range (`'400-599'`) and a comma for adding element into an array (`'403,500-599'`)

 <h3 id='2.0-list-of-integration-changes'>List of Integration Changes</h3>